hoveytechllc/visio-stencil-creator/readme.md

 ## Usage

-Docker image exists prebuild using this source.
+Docker image `hoveytech/visio-stencil-creator` prebuild using this source.
 * Replace `<input-path>` with host path to images.
 * Replace `<output-path>` with host path to where stencil file should be placed.